xhartonx/Baseball-team-analytics/README.md

 - **Assign**: (playerId, positionId)

 ## Visualizaiton on Tableau
+Below are the insights derived from the visualizations built in Tableau.

 ### 1. Player Distribution Based on Height and Weight

-The chart visualizes how the coaching staff distributes players by their heights and weights.
-It highlights the average height and weight for each position—pitching, fielding, and batting
+- **Objective**: Analyze how the coaching staff distributes players by height and weight.
+- **Key Insight**: The chart highlights the average height and weight for each position—pitching, fielding, and batting.

 <img width="70%" alt="image" src="https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/db%20Q1.jpg">

-### 2.1 Player Height and Winning Impact
+### 2.1 Height's Impact on Winning

+- **Objective**: Determine the role of player height in winning games.
-This chart reveals that taller players are predominantly chosen as pitchers, especially in winning games.
-However, height appears to have less impact on batting and fielding success.
-The data suggests that height is more critical for pitchers
+- **Key Insight**: Taller players are predominantly chosen as pitchers, particularly in winning games.
+Height has less impact on batting and fielding success, suggesting its critical importance for pitching.

 <img width="70%" alt="image" src="https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/Q5.png">

-### 2.2 Player Weight and Winning Impact
+### 2.2 Weight's Impact on Winning
+- **Objective**: Analyze the impact of player weight on game outcomes.

-This heatmap shows that pitchers, particularly those with a higher average weight, tend to win more games compared to batters and fielders.
-Heavier pitchers generally contribute to wins across the years, while batting and fielding positions exhibit less variation in weight between winning and losing outcomes.
-The data suggests that weight may play a more significant role in pitching performance
+- **Key Insight**: Heavier pitchers tend to win more games compared to batters and fielders.
+Weight plays a significant role in pitching success, while batting and fielding positions show less variation in weight between winning and losing.

 <img width="70%" alt="image" src="https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/Q5-2.png">

-### 3. Impact of Temperature on Team Performance and Win Rate Trends
+### 3. Temperature’s Impact on Performance

-As temperatures rise throughout the season, the team’s win rate increases, peaking in June.
-Colder weather in March correlates with a slight dip in performance, suggesting warmer conditions may contribute to better results
+- **Objective**: Examine the correlation between temperature and team performance.
+- **Key Insight**: Warmer temperatures, particularly during June, correlate with increased win rates, while colder weather in March leads to a dip in performance.

 <img src="https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/db03.jpg" alt="image" style="height:500px; width:auto;">

-### 4. Impact of Temperature on Team Performance and Win Rate Trends
+### 4. Win Rate Trends Across Seasons

-This chart also highlights that colder weather tends to lower the winning rate across different years.
-The data suggests that games played in cooler temperatures are more likely to result in losses, reinforcing the idea that warmer conditions may be more favorable for winning outcomes
+- **Objective**: Identify win rate trends in different temperature conditions over several seasons.
+- **Key Insight**: Colder temperatures tend to result in lower win rates across seasons, while warmer conditions correlate with better outcomes.

 <img src="https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/db04.jpg" alt="image" style="height:500px; width:auto;">

+# Conclusion
+By identifying critical factors such as height, weight, and temperature, this analysis provides actionable insights to guide the team's strategy.
+Adjustments in player selection and game scheduling could significantly enhance the team’s win rate, with warmer weather appearing to be a key factor for better performance.